Grong Grong: Facilities

 Berembed Weir is located 20 km south of the town.
 The weir diverts water from the Murrumbidgee River into the main canal which flows onto the Murrimbidgee Irrigation Area to serve irrigation farmers in the Leeton and Griffith area.
 The weir and nearby reserve is popular among local anglers, as well as the various riverside locations situated just 5 km to Grong Grong's south.

 Sport

-The most popular sport in Grong Grong is Australian rules football, as it lies in the narrow 'canola belt', a geographical triangle stretching from Grong Grong and Marrar, New South Wales at either end of the Canola Way, to Ungarie, in which Australian football retains a strong following, despite New South Wales being a largely rugby league supporting state.
+The most popular sport in Grong Grong is Australian rules football, as it lies on the Canola Way, a geographical pocket stretching to nearby Marrar, despite New South Wales being a largely rugby league supporting state.
 The local team, Ganmain-Grong Grong-Matong, play in the Riverina Football League.

 Regular sporting events include golf, tennis and softball, all hosted at the Grong Grong Sports Club.

 Grong Grong also hosts annual sporting events such as the Grong Grong Rodeo, Team Penning and Gymkhana.

 Heritage listings

 Grong Grong has a number of heritage-listed sites, including: